Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Buy your tickets online in advance.
 The combined ticket covers multiple archaeological sites and saves significant money if you plan to visit the Ancient Agora, Roman Agora, Temple of Olympian Zeus, and Hadrian's Library as well.
 Children under 18 from EU countries get in free, and there are reduced rates for families from other countries.

 Leave the stroller at the hotel.
 The paths up to the Acropolis are steep, uneven marble that gets incredibly slippery.
 A good baby carrier is essential if you have a little one.
-Wear sturdy walking sandals with grip -- we love the KEEN Newport H2 for kids because they handle both ruins and water play.
+Wear sturdy walking sandals with grip.
+I love the KEEN Newport H2 for kids because they handle both ruins and water play.
 The marble paths are polished smooth by millions of feet over thousands of years, and regular sneakers can be treacherous.

 Bring more water than you think you need.
 Athens heat is no joke, particularly between May and September.
-We went through two CamelBak Eddy+ bottles per kid before noon.
+Lila went through two CamelBak Eddy+ bottles before noon.
 There are refill stations near the entrance, so bring refillable bottles and top them off before the climb.

 Mama, did Athena really live up there?
 Because I think she had the best view in the whole world.

 One thing that really helped was reading D'Aulaires' Book of Greek Myths together before our trip.
-This classic illustrated book brings the Greek gods and heroes to life for kids, and my children were absolutely thrilled to stand in the places where these stories supposedly happened.
-They recognized the Erechtheion from the story of Athena and Poseidon competing for Athens, and my son kept looking for the olive tree Athena planted.
+This classic illustrated book brings the Greek gods and heroes to life for kids, and Lila was absolutely thrilled to stand in the places where these stories supposedly happened.
+She recognized the Erechtheion from the story of Athena and Poseidon competing for Athens, and kept looking for the olive tree Athena planted.
 It turned an ancient ruin into a living storybook.

 The Acropolis Museum: Where Kids Actually Want to Stay

-If you visit only one museum in Athens with children, make it this one.
-The Acropolis Museum is spectacular -- modern, airy, beautifully designed, and built right on top of an archaeological dig you can see through glass floors.
-My kids spent a full five minutes just staring down through the transparent floor at the ancient ruins below, which honestly might be a record for them in any museum.
+If you visit only one museum in Athens with a kid, make it this one.
+The Acropolis Museum is spectacular.
+Modern, airy, beautifully designed, and built right on top of an archaeological dig you can see through glass floors.
+Lila spent a full five minutes just staring down through the transparent floor at the ancient ruins below, which honestly might be a record for her in any museum.

 The museum does an exceptional job of putting the Acropolis artifacts in context.
 The top floor is designed to mirror the Parthenon itself, with the remaining frieze displayed at the same orientation as the original.
-Even my younger kids grasped the scale and artistry of what was built there over two thousand years ago.
+Even Lila grasped the scale and artistry of what was built there over two thousand years ago.

-There is a small cafe on the second floor with a terrace that looks directly up at the Acropolis.
-We stopped there for a cold drink and a pastry, and it was one of those moments where everyone was happy at the same time -- a rarity with three kids in a European summer.
+There's a small cafe on the second floor with a terrace that looks directly up at the Acropolis.
+We stopped there for a cold drink and a pastry, and it was one of those moments where everyone was happy at the same time.
+A rarity in a European summer.

 The Ancient Agora: Better Than the Acropolis for Young Kids

-Here is my possibly controversial opinion: the Ancient Agora is actually better for younger children than the Acropolis itself.
-It is less crowded, more shaded (thanks to ancient olive trees and laurels), and has more space for kids to roam without you worrying they will tumble off a cliff.
+Here's my possibly controversial opinion: the Ancient Agora is actually better for younger children than the Acropolis itself.
+It's less crowded, more shaded (thanks to ancient olive trees and laurels), and has more space for kids to roam without you worrying they'll tumble off a cliff.

 The Temple of Hephaestus, which sits at the top of the Agora hill, is one of the best-preserved ancient Greek temples in existence.
 Unlike the Parthenon, you can get very close to it and walk all the way around it.
-My kids loved the Stoa of Attalos, a fully reconstructed ancient covered walkway that now houses a museum of everyday objects from ancient Athens -- coins, pottery, children's toys, even ancient voting tokens.
+Lila loved the Stoa of Attalos, a fully reconstructed ancient covered walkway that now houses a museum of everyday objects from ancient Athens.
+Coins, pottery, children's toys, even ancient voting tokens.

-We spent two hours here, and the kids never once asked to leave.
-They were too busy pretending to be ancient Athenians shopping in the marketplace.
+We spent two hours here, and she never once asked to leave.
+She was too busy pretending to be an ancient Athenian shopping in the marketplace.
 The combined ticket from the Acropolis covers admission here, so there is no reason to skip it.

 Ancient ruins and temple at the Acropolis at sunset with the Caryatids porch visible